Skip to content

 • Churches, halls, and large open spaces

-In these situations, infrared heaters can reduce winter costs by avoiding the need to heat unused areas.
-For winter heating in frequently used rooms, many homeowners install infrared heating panels sized for each space.
+In these situations, infrared heaters reduce winter costs by avoiding unnecessary heating of unused areas.
+For frequently used rooms, many homeowners install infrared heating panels sized specifically for each space.

 Comparing infrared heaters with other winter heating options

-Fan heaters, convection heaters, and storage heaters often perform poorly in winter because they rely on heating air, which escapes quickly.
+Fan heaters, convection heaters, and storage heaters often perform poorly in winter because they rely on heating air, which escapes quickly in cold conditions.

-Infrared heaters maintain comfort by warming surfaces, which retain heat for longer periods.
+Infrared heaters maintain comfort by warming surfaces that retain heat for longer periods.

-You can explore how infrared heating compares with traditional systems in our infrared heating vs traditional heating guide.
+You can explore the differences in more detail in our infrared heating vs traditional heating guide.

 Can infrared heaters replace central heating in winter?

-Yes, in many properties infrared heating can be used as a full winter heating solution, particularly when rooms are insulated and heaters are correctly sized.
+Yes.
+In many properties, infrared heating can be used as a full winter heating solution, particularly where rooms are reasonably insulated and heaters are sized correctly.

-Some users choose to replace central heating entirely, while others use infrared heaters to reduce boiler run time and improve comfort in colder areas.
+Some users replace central heating entirely, while others use infrared heaters to reduce boiler run time and improve comfort in colder or harder to heat areas.

 You can calculate the correct heater output using our room based wattage calculator.